impactcrew/plex-desktop-widget/README.md

 - Ensure Plex is actively playing media
 - Check that your Plex server is accessible
 - Verify server URL and token are correct in settings
-- Check Console.app for error logs (filter by "PlexWidget")
+- Check Console.app for error logs (filter by "NowPlaying")

 ### Gatekeeper Warning

-- Right-click PlexWidget.app and select "Open" (first launch only)
+- Right-click "NowPlaying for Plex.app" and select "Open" (first launch only)
 - Click "Open" in the security dialog
 - App is not code-signed (requires $99/year Apple Developer Program)